top of page

 What if I’ve already climbed the objective peak?

 Well, there are no substitutes.
 So, if you want to go for the points part of the challenge, you will need to reclimb the peak.
-If you are just out here for fun and to climb some peaks, you are always welcome to climb others in the area, they just won’t be scored.
+If you are just out here for fun, to climb some peaks, and meet some other peak baggers, you are always welcome to climb others in the area, they just won’t be scored.

 What do I need to bring?